-Developed in the mid-2010s and continuously improved, the THeMIS, the acronym standing for Tracked Hybrid Modular Infantry System, is a light unmanned tracked autonomous vehicle designed to support infantry operations, designed by Milrem Robotics of Estonia.
+Developed in the mid-2010s and continuously improved, the THeMIS UGV, the acronym standing for Tracked Hybrid Modular Infantry System, is a light unmanned tracked autonomous vehicle designed to support infantry operations, designed by Milrem Robotics of Estonia.

 Fully operational with the Estonian Army, it was recently provided to Ukraine fitted for logistic missions.
 It was also acquired in small numbers by other nations, mostly for experimental programmes.